NordSecurity/nordvpn-linux/test/qa/README.md

 Running tests in CI is a simple button clicking.

 ### Docker
-Running tests in docker requires docker to be installed on the system and running `make qa TEST_CATEGORY=<category>` Once tests are finished, logs are available at `dist/logs/daemon.log`
+Running tests in docker requires Docker to be installed on the system.
+We have dedicated mage targets for testing.

+In order to run QA tests, run `test:qaDocker` or `test:qaDockerFast`.
+It requires two arguments, name of the category and pattern for test functions to run.
+Name of the test suite would be the name of the desired test file with *test* omitted.
+For test name, simply provide the desired function name from that file.
+Test names are selected by pattern matching.
+Since all test function names start with `test_`, simply use `test` as an argument to run every test in the suite.

+For example, to run every test from the `test_fileshare.py` suite:

+`mage test:qaDocker fileshare test`

+And to run a single test:

+`mage test:qaDocker fileshare test_accept`

+To run tests without rebuilding everything each time use `test:qaDockerFast` instead of `test:qaDocker`.

+Once tests are finished, logs are available at `dist/logs/daemon.log`.

 ### Locally
 Running tests locally involves virtualenv creation, dependency installation etc.